Information for New MPH Students

 Whether you’re looking for ways to get around New Haven or travel beyond the city, there are numerous transportation options will help you get to your destination.

 - Athletics and Recreation

 There are a variety of ways to stay physically active and enjoy sports and recreation at Yale.
 The Yale Student Life website has helpful information on the many resources available.

-As a reminder, you can connect with other newly admitted and current students on the Class of 2019 Facebook group.
+As a reminder, you can connect with other newly admitted and current students on the 2020 Incoming Students Facebook group.
 Admission staff will also be on the page answering questions and posting information.
-You will be added to the YSPH Class of 2019 email listserv prior to the start of the fall term as well.
+You will be added to the YSPS email listservs prior to the start of the fall term as well.